the French flag

 Summary: Metaphysics

 Aristotle's Metaphysics is a collection of 14 books, compiled posthumously by Andronicus of Rhodes, a librarian in ancient Rome.
-The term 'metaphysics' does not appear in Aristotle's writings; he referred instead to 'first philosophy'.
-Despite its uncertain origins, this work had a profound influence on Western thought.
+The term 'metaphysics' does not appear in Aristotle's own writings; he spoke instead of 'first philosophy'.
+Despite its uncertain origins, the work exerted a profound influence on Western thought.

 Other works: Physics Nicomachean Ethics On the Soul Poetics